duraki/notes/content/posts/works_for_me.md

     #     image: "https://[sample_url_image]"
     #     imageAlt: "Alt. text for Image"
     # ----------------------------------------------------------------------
     #
     # https://github.com/duraki
     ######################################################################

     # set personal information
 name: "Halis Duraki"
 occupation: "Vulnerability Research Specialist, Reverse Engineer"
-location: "Sarajevo, Bosnia-Herz."
+location: "Sarajevo, Bosnia-Herz. 🇧🇦"

     # you can set it to LinkedIn, Twitter etc.
-link: "https://twitter.com/0xduraki"      # can be any HTTP(s) URL
+link: "https://twitter.com/WeAreDCLLC"      # can be any HTTP(s) URL
 link_text: "@0xduraki"                    # "/in/duraki" for LinkedIn

     # the 'tools' define, besides list of tools and bullet-formatted descriptions
     # that sparks interest in that tool, and also defines:
     #
     # 1*      [Title] + [Description] + [Desktop Image]
     #
     # 2*(n)   [Tools]
     #           > Tool #1
     #           > Tool #2